-Before we talk with today's author, I want to announce that the winner of the signed copy of When Rain Falls, by Tyora Moody, is:
+Before we chat with today's author, I want to announce that the winner of today's drawing for A Dad of His Own, by Gail Gaymer Martin, is:

-Now let's revisit novelist Terri Blackstock, author of Downfall (Zondervan, February 2012).
+Now let's meet novelist Terri Blackstock, author of Vicious Cycle (Zondervan, February 2011).

 Please tell us five random things we might not know about you.

-Terri, please tell us a bit more about the plot of Downfall.
+Please tell us a bit more about the plot of Vicious Cycle.

 If you were the casting director for the film version of your novel, who would play your lead roles?